-- Core Courses: a minimum of nine credits (two courses from ENME, MTSC, ENBI or ECE Core Course List; no more than one course from a single discipline) plus the required courses. - 2.
+- 1. Core Courses: a minimum of nine credits (two courses from the Bioengineering Core Course List plus required courses) for both thesis and non-thesis tracks. - 2.
 Required Courses: All master's students are required to take ENME 4900 Graduate Professional Development in the first year (this will be offered once a year; usually in winter quarter) and ENME 4950 Graduate Assessment in the last quarter of study.
-NOTE: Students on the thesis track are required to complete a written self-reflection on their thesis and provide their thesis, defense presentation slides, and the completed and signed degree program plan before graduation.
-Students on the non-thesis track are required to provide an assembled portfolio that includes reports from at least two course projects or homework from the core courses, a mini-proposal and presentation slides from ENME 4950 along with the completed and signed degree program plan. - 3.
-Technical Electives: a minimum of 16 credits for thesis track and 28 credits for non-thesis track.
-These do not include independent research credits.
+NOTE: Students on the thesis track are required to complete a written self-reflection on their thesis and upload the report to Assess-It along with thesis, defense presentation slides, and the completed and signed degree program plan before graduation.
+Students on the non-thesis track are required to upload to Assess-It an assembled portfolio that includes reports from at least two course projects or homework from the core courses, a mini-proposal and presentation slides from ENME 4900, along with the completed and signed degree program plan. - 3.
+Minor Elective Courses: minimum of eight credits for thesis track; eight credits for non-thesis track.
+A minor is required by each student and is intended to provide bioengineering students with additional knowledge in an area unassociated with their undergraduate degree.
+Candidates with non-engineering undergraduate degrees must take courses in engineering chosen from regular engineering course offerings numbered 3000 or higher and must be approved by the advisor.
+Candidates with engineering undergraduate degrees must take graduate-level coursework in biological sciences, chemistry and biochemistry, or physics and biophysics. - 4.
+Technical Electives: a minimum of eight credits for thesis track and 20 credits for non-thesis track.
+These do not include independent research credits. - a.
+Technical elective courses are intended to provide bioengineering students an opportunity to take additional course work that will expand their knowledge of advanced engineering topics.
+50% or more of the technical elective credits must be chosen from engineering course offerings numbered 3000 or higher and approved by the student's advisor. - b.
+Students may take one business/management course as a technical elective.
+Special permission should be obtained in writing from the advisor PRIOR TO REGISTRATION if more than one business/management course is taken. - 5.
+Advanced Math Requirement: a minimum of three credits for both thesis track and non-thesis track from Core Course List or advisor approval. - 6.
+Thesis Hours: not allowed for non-thesis track.